deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Sean gripped her upper shoulder and pulled her a little closer still.
 She was tense---no, check that, she was shivering.
 "Fuck, are you okay?"

 She turned a little more towards him.
-"Yeah, I'm…you're warm."
+"Yeah, I'm...you're warm."

 This much was true, and explained everything.
 Still, when Sean tried to remove his hand from her upper arm, she made a protest noise and wriggled closer again, so he put it back.